Seeburger: Recognition and certifications

-Analyst firms including Gartner and IDC have listed Seeburger in reports evaluating integration and iPaaS providers.
-Seeburger was cited in Gartner's report "Master B2B Ecosystem Integration With a Blended EDI and API Approach."

 Seeburger Cloud Services are ISO/IEC 27001 certified and have achieved TISAX Assessment Level 2, ISAE 3402 (SOC 1 Type 2), and BSI C5 / ISAE 3000 Type 1 certifications as of 2025.
 Seeburger participates in industry initiatives and standards bodies that promote interoperability and secure data exchange across business ecosystems.
+In 2018, the company received a certificate from the United Nations for its long-standing support of the EDIFACT standard.
+In 2025, Seeburger was named "Family Business of the Year" as part of the Made in Europe Award.